sbose78/ping-ping-nodejs-app/README.md

    ```
    make run
    ```
+13. Edit the [`deployment/service.yaml`](deployment/service.yaml) file.
+Change
+	the `metadata.name` and `spec.template.spec.containers.0.image` fields to
+	your own values.
-13. Ask an organizer for credentials to the Hackathon's Kubernetes cluster
+14. Ask an organizer for credentials to the Hackathon's Kubernetes cluster
-14. Deploy:
+15. Deploy:
    ```
    make deploy
    ```